crate/cratedb-examples/by-language/java-jooq/README.rst

 Caveats
 =======

-- `jOOQ's code generator`_ takes your database schema and reverse-engineers it into a set of Java classes.
-This feature currently does not work with CrateDB yet.
-The code provided within the ``src/generated`` directory has not been derived by reflecting the database schema from CrateDB.

 - Most of the jOOQ examples use uppercase letters for the database, table, and field names.
 CrateDB currently only handles lowercase letters.